What is Nanotechnology?

 Citric Acid - Provides compounds with ethanol and antibacterial properties.

-Soap - Micelle are made from soap, however not all soap becomes micelle.
+Soap - Micelles are made from soap, however not all soap becomes micelle.

 Vanillin - Boosts the performance of phytoalexins in the plant improving response to attacks by insects and pathogens.